solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

       - DEPRECATED: `status: <object>` - Transaction status
         - `"Ok": <null>` - Transaction was successful
         - `"Err": <ERR>` - Transaction failed with TransactionError
+      - `loadedAddresses: <object|undefined>` - Transaction addresses loaded from address lookup tables.
+Undefined if `maxSupportedTransactionVersion` is not set in request params.
+        - `writable: <array[string]>` - Ordered list of base-58 encoded addresses for writable loaded accounts
+        - `readonly: <array[string]>` - Ordered list of base-58 encoded addresses for readonly loaded accounts
+    - `version: <"legacy"|number|undefined>` - Transaction version.
+Undefined if `maxSupportedTransactionVersion` is not set in request params.
   - `signatures: <array>` - present if "signatures" are requested for transaction details; an array of signatures strings, corresponding to the transaction order in the block
   - `rewards: <array>` - present if rewards are requested; an array of JSON objects containing:
     - `pubkey: <string>` - The public key, as base-58 encoded string, of the account that received the reward